The Future of Newspapers

 This article must read as if the news is all bad for the newspaper industry.
 That is not the case.
 There are three relatively bright spots on an otherwise gloomy horizon: free dailies, community newspapers, and looking outward toward the global newspaper industry.
 I’ll cover these in order.

-According to a well-written analysis by Heidi Dawley in Media Life (from February 2007), “‘Free papers are reinvigorating the market,” says Larry Kilman, director of communications at WAN [the World Association of Newspapers].
+According to a well-written analysis by Heidi Dawley in Media Life (February 2007), “‘Free papers are reinvigorating the market,” says Larry Kilman, director of communications at WAN [the World Association of Newspapers].
 “In many developed markets it is clear that there is a long-term decline in paid-for newspaper circulation but it is being picked up on other platforms.’

 “For instance, in the U.S., the circulation of paid-for papers dropped 4 percent from 2001 to 2005, hitting 53.3 million.
 It also dropped 2.3 percent in 2005 compared to the year earlier.